deroneriksson/python-wsi-preprocessing/docs/index.md

 and `display` parameters.
 The additional `html` parameter if `True` generates an HTML page for displaying the filter results on the image set.
 The `singleprocess_apply_filters_to_images()` and `multiprocess_apply_filters_to_images()` functions also feature an `image_num_list` parameter which specifies a list of image numbers that should be processed.
-If `image_num_list` is not supplied, all training images will be processed.
+If `image_num_list` is not supplied, all training images are processed.

 As an example, let's use a single process to apply our filters to images 1, 2, and 3.
 We can accomplish this with the following: